margaretmf/margaretmf.github.io/spiritualinspiration.md

 * Grateful for full forgiveness towards people who have hurt me and the freedom to not keep going over it
 * Grateful for the lesson learned about stopping to use gun images
 * Grateful for the opportunities to pick up trash
-* Grateful for people from other religious backgrounds in schools and the idea of **Coexistence** with God
+* Grateful for people from other religious backgrounds in schools and the idea of "Coexistence" with God
 * Grateful for the freedom to express religious rights in schools and the freedom to care for Christianity
 * Grateful for the freedom to love other religions in schools
 * Grateful for an informed citizenry